salehtop/E-commerce-in-Algeria-Power-BI-Data-Visualisation/README.md

-Microsoft Excel – Data cleaning, merging, preparation Microsoft Power BI – Interactive dashboard creation and visualization
+Microsoft Excel – Data cleaning, merging, preparation Microsoft Power BI – Interactive dashboard creation and visualization ClickUp – Used to generate and export the PDF version of the report

 🤝 Collaboration & Contact